New England Could Get Hit With A ‘Potentially Historic’ Snowstorm This Weekend

 — NWS WPC (@NWSWPC) May 5, 2020

-These extreme shifts in weather are expected by many scientists to continue as global warming impacts local weather patterns.
+These extreme shifts in weather are expected to continue as many scientists point to the impact of global warming on local weather patterns.
 Last year, for instance, the Northeast saw an extreme heatwave in July.